emardini/FilteredMap/README.md

 * MVC description: https://www.tutorialsteacher.com/mvc/mvc-architecture
 * Google maps is the chosen data provider just because I'm more familiar with
 * Bootstrap provides the responsiveness required
+* This can also be done without coding using google custom maps for example